Dillon's Grill Photos:

 Gourmet Burgers & Authentic BBQ

-In 1905, J.G Cantril purchased Lot 3 for a livery stable at the old Dillon stand, according to the Crook County Journal (November 16, 1905).
-This site also housed horseshoeing business operated by F.J Cramer.
-In 1906, Ennis and Hill, horse buyers. formed a company to buy , ship and market horses from Crook County.
-They leased the Dillions Feed yards and used them as a dept.
+In 1905 a saloon called "The Bucket," opened on the site.
+RC Danly owned "The Bucket."
+Oral history of the notes on early photographs refer to the saloon as "THE BUCKET OF BLOOD."
+Also in 1905, J.G.
+Cantril purchased Lot 3 for a livery stable at the old Dillons stand, according to the Crook County Journal (November 16 1905).
+This site also housed a horseshoeing business operated by F.J.
+Cramer.
+In 1906 Ennis and Hill, horse buyers, formed a company to buy, ship and market horses from Crook County.
+They leased the Dillons Feed Yards and used them as a depot.

-Dillon’s Grill exists to be a fun & casual local gathering spot where people gather to enjoy good food and good friends.
-We hope you will stop in and enjoy authentic BBQ, gourmet burgers and a large selection of Northwest craft beers.
+Dillon’s Grill opened in 2006.
+We exist to be a fun and casual local gathering spot where people get together to enjoy good food and good friends who appreciate authentic BBQ, gourmet burgers and a large selection of Northwest craft beers.

 In the pursuit of hoppiness, Dillon’s Pint Club gathers at Dillon’s Grill to lift a glass and enjoy the unique and interesting flavors produced by Northwest Craft Brewers.